 There are nearly endless possibilities for involvement, and our staff is here to support your efforts every step of the way.
 We encourage you and your school to get involved for the first time or continue your participation and be as creative as you can be!
 Click here to browse some fundraising ideas to get you started.

 Once you’ve decided to participate in Change for Children, simply fill out our participation form to get started:

 Additionally, Children’s Hospital Foundation offers a number of incentives for participating schools:

 In 1999, the Senior Board of Children’s Hospital Foundation began a school fundraising campaign called Wishing Well, which was primarily a penny fundraiser.
-Since the program began, Wishing Well has raised over $180,000 to support children at Children’s Hospital of Richmond at VCU.
+Since the program began, the program has raised over $300,000 to support children at Children’s Hospital of Richmond at VCU.
 The Wishing Well pennies program was renamed the Change for Children Campaign to better describe the annual campaign and the many different ways local schools are helping our children and families.